 What is the average ISA pot by gender in the UK?

 Turning our attention to the gender gap and there’s not a lot to split males and females.
-The overall average ISA value pot is a smidge higher for men.
-This is likely down to the gender pay gap, but also the fact women are typically more risk averse than men.
-In the 2021/22 tax year, 41% of male ISA subscribers opened a Stocks & Shares ISA compared to just 27% of female ISA subscribers.
+The overall average ISA value pot is a slightly higher for men.
+This is likely down to factors such as the gender pay gap, but also the fact women are typically more risk averse than men.

 What is the average ISA pot by region in the UK?